Race Week Nutrition: Dos and Don’ts to Follow

 Let us consider a scenario when the race is on a Sunday.
 In that case, these pre-race, week-long nutritional guidelines can be useful.

 Ensure that you eat a nutritious and balanced diet.
 At this point, a marathon runner’s diet must include whole grains, vegetables, fruit, protein, dairy, and healthy fats.
 These items will provide you with the necessary carbohydrates, protein, vitamins, and minerals that your body needs for recovery.
 A few examples of whole grains are atta, ragi, bajra, jowar, sabudana, dhalia, and corn.

 2. On Thursday, Friday, and Saturday

 During this period, the diet for marathon runners’ training should comprise a high quantity of carbohydrates.
+This is known as carb loading.
 So, shift your dietary focus to increase the intake of carbohydrates.
 Simultaneously, reduce protein and fat in your diet so that the overall caloric intake remains the same.
 The composition of caloric intake should be such that carbohydrates must comprise 65% to 70% of your diet, followed by proteins (20% to 25%), and fat (10%).

 Also Read: How to Fuel for Long-distance Runs

 3. On race day